A reference for how Behavioural Engines works: its models, workflow, features, and limits.

 Parameter control

-Every structural coefficient is adjustable — both core inputs and advanced options collapsed behind a toggleable panel.
+Every coefficient in every model is adjustable.
+Core inputs are always visible, and advanced options sit behind a collapsible panel.

 Parameter presets